 Related: How to Improve Your Time Management and Study Skills

 Now that you know what you need to do, actually plan out doing it!
 Put it on paper or into your phone, whichever is best for you.
 Due to my crazy schedule, I have my school days planned down to the hour, but you might only need to create a little task list for each day.
 Here’s an example:

-- Tuesday: Finish reading for English, review for algebra test, PiYo
+- Tuesday: Finish reading for English, review for algebra test, work out

 - Wednesday: Finish independent study presentation, study for ITS test, finish logo for Leadership Club

-- Thursday: Readings for English, first draft for CollegeXpress, study for tests
+- Thursday: Readings for English, write first draft of essay, study for tests

 - Friday: Take quiz for art history, study for tests, send pen pal’s birthday card

 See?
 Not too hard to arrange.
 I’d recommend creating your weekly plan every Sunday, and marking your overall due dates, tests, and other important events in your calendar whenever you first hear about them.
 On Sundays, go back over your monthly calendar and put in any events that are important for your weekly schedule.